 Your application will be assessed by a committee composed of either fellow artists and arts professionals, or program officers.
 They will use the assessment criteria established for each program component to make their recommendations.
 Every effort is made to ensure that applications are assessed fairly.
 The Canada Council’s funding decisions are final.
-If you are interested in becoming a peer assessor, you can self-nominate in the portal.

 Hearing back from the Canada Council

 After a decision is reached on your application, you will receive an email notification, as well as a notification in the portal.
 The Canada Council does not release results by phone.
 The guidelines for each program component indicate when you can expect to hear the results, which will include details about grant payment, including terms and conditions.
-For more information on how grants are awarded review our Granting Policy.
+For more information on how grants are awarded review our Granting Policy [PDF].